Nathan Abebe, Computer Science and Electrical Engineering student at Yale

 C++ SIMD Multithreading Performance Optimization

 A high-performance Wavefront (.obj) file parser leveraging multithreading and SIMD instructions for rapid geometry processing.
-Designed for scalability and efficiency in 3D rendering pipelines, it achieves 7x performance over industry standard tinyobjloader.
-Paper in progress.
+Designed for scalability and efficiency in 3D rendering pipelines, it achieves over 7x performance over industry standard tinyobjloader.

 Relevant Coursework